lakshmi-intechcode/jng_instr_folder/weekly_cs_questions/README.md

 * What are semantic HTML elements?
 How are they related to Tim Berners-Lee's vision of a "semantic web?"
 * How did the "Beijing doctrine" accelerate the standardization of-- what are now referred to as-- CSS modules?
 What can we learn, as full-stack developers, from the CSS Working Group's decision to progress from the monolithic specification, which is expressed in CSS2.1, to the modular nature of "CSS3?"
 * What is a "flash of unstyled content?"
 Describe the way a website is rendered by a browser engine.
+* What is SASS?
+How do we use it?
+What is it good for?
+Examples?

 ## Databases